PrinzWalium/quakejs-docker/README.md

 ## Credits:

 Thanks to [begleysm](https://github.com/begleysm) with his [fork](https://github.com/begleysm/quakejs) of [quakejs](https://github.com/inolen/quakejs) to which this was derived, aswell as his thorough [documentation](https://steamforge.net/wiki/index.php/How_to_setup_a_local_QuakeJS_server_under_Debian_9_or_Debian_10)
+And of course thanks to [treyyoder](https://github.com/treyyoder) for his work on the [container](https://github.com/treyyoder/quakejs-docker)!